2006wzt/FlexiFed-IMP/README.md

 - CharCNN : Character-level convolutional neural networks proves that convolutional neural networks can also implement text classification with finer granularity.

-  We use the four vision of CharCNN-family : CharCNN-3, CharCNN-4, CharCNN-5, CharCNN-6, and the architectures of the nn are shown below :
+  We use the four versions of CharCNN-family : CharCNN-3, CharCNN-4, CharCNN-5, CharCNN-6, and the architectures of the nn are shown below :

   <div align=center>
     <img src="http://raw.githubusercontent.com/2006wzt/FlexiFed-IMP/master/images/arch/CharCNN-family.png" alt="CharCNN-family.png" width=509 height=317 />